The Cinema Effect

 About the Author

 Sean Cubitt is Professor of Film and Television at Goldsmiths, University of London.
-He is the author of The Cinema Effect (MIT Press) and other books.
+He is the author of The Cinema Effect and the coeditor of Relive: Media Art Histories, both published by the MIT Press.

 "...[A] unique interpretation of film history, drawing on disciplines as varied as mathematics, history, computer science, and film studies.", Richard Armstrong, The Times Higher Education Supplement